Aeroput: Establishment of Aeroput Technical service

-World War II and postwar prohibition
+World War II and postwar nationalization

 Bombing in 1941 destroyed almost the entire property of the company.
 Due to the outbreak of war, 500 tons of fuel which were ordered and paid, never arrived.
 Aeroput sued for punitive damages on 31 October 1941.
 In 1942 the commissar administration banned Aeroput operations.
-German occupation authorities nationalized the property of Aeroput in Knez Mihailova Street 32, where they moved their national airlineDeutsche Luft Hansa (DHN).
+German occupation authorities nationalized the property of Aeroput in Knez Mihailova Street 32, where they moved their national airline Deutsche Luft Hansa (DHN).

 After the war Aeroput renewed work on 2 July 1945, and a general meeting of shareholders elected the first post-war management of the company.
 The meeting was attended by delegates of the new government of Democratic Federative Yugoslavia (DFY), and with the participation of then the Head of State Ivan Ribar, who was a pre-war shareholder and board member.
 However, the later communist government of the Federal People's Republic of Yugoslavia adopted a decree prohibiting private joint-stock companies, and on 24 December 1948 Aeroput was liquidated.
 Its assets were nationalized and the airline continued as Jat Airways.